Royal Burgh of Linlithgow

 Please help us fund this exciting project which will bring together the community of Linlithgow in celebrating the rich historical and cultural heritage of our ancient Royal Burgh!

 You can contribute, free of commission, in one of the following ways:

 - Wonderful.org: https://www.wonderful.org/charity/linlithgowburghtrust

 All of these methods allow Gift Aid which adds 25% to the value of your donation.

 Following a public consultation exercise earlier in the year, more recent feedback and the receipt of planning permission, we are about to commission, in two phases, the two pieces of sculpture which will be erected on different prominent sites, mounted on stone plinths.

 The intention is to involve two of Scotland’s best known and respected artists – David Annand has been selected to make the dog sculpture, and Alan Herriot will create his vision of St Michael and the Dragon.

-Both of the current interpretations are likely to change further as the design process evolves, but the main changes already being made in response to the outcome of exhaustive public consultation are to show the dog chained up more in accordance with the ancient seal and coat of arms (left) and to depict St Michael in a less aggressive pose, somewhere between the two depictions shown above.
+Both of the current interpretations are likely to change further as the design process evolves, but the main changes already being made in response to the outcome of exhaustive public consultation are to show the dog chained up more in accordance with the ancient seal and coat of arms (left) and to depict St Michael in a less aggressive pose, as shown above.